Quotes: Alternative Character Interpretation

 "This was a world where orcs were used as target practice by elvish communities.
 The elves loved that shit.
 Sauron put a stop to that by offering all the underprivileged creatures a place in his non-race-exclusive army (the only nonsegregated force in Middle-Earth except for the Fellowship) with promises of their own country and a future.
 After what he did for the orcs and goblins, Sauron was just some towering mace-wielding folk hero."

-David: And he’s understandably annoyed with the fact that his “best friend” and dad continually lie to his face.
+: And he’s understandably annoyed with the fact that his “best friend” and dad continually lie to his face.
 I can completely understand why this kind of treatment would grow an inferiority complex.
+Chris

 A discussion about the nature of eternity, set against a blank, featureless void: behold the beginning of the transformation of The Family Circus into Existential Despair Comics.